Explore Melbourne for Free: The Best Free Walking Tours

 Meeting Point

-The Street Art Tour typically starts at Hosier Lane, one of Melbourne’s most famous street art hotspots, located near Flinders Street Station.
+The Street Art Tour is generally based at Hosier Lane which is one of the famous street art region near Flinders Street Station in Melbourne.

 3. Historical Architecture Tour